Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourced-domain-model.md

 }
 ```

-## What are The Advantages of Event-Sourced Domain Model Pattern?
+## What Are The Advantages Of Event-Sourced Domain Model Pattern?

 Compared to the more traditional model,
 In which the aggregates’ current states are persisted in a database,
 The event-sourced domain model requires more effort to model the aggregates.

-However, this approach brings significant advantages that make the pattern worth considering in many scenarios:
+However this approach brings significant advantages,
+That make the pattern worth considering in many scenarios:

 - ### Time Traveling